GusCarr/Uirlis/README.md

     Copyright (C) 2016  Gustavo E. Carr

+    Huge thanks to the late Felipe Evans, Msc.
+Eng. for long hours chatting and teaching me about programming among many other interesting topics.

+    IMPORTANT NOTICE:
+    This program was written during the second half of 2015 and january 2016 using the matplotlib and gtk frameworks running under Python 2.7.1.
+No updates or upgrades have been done since then because the author changed his work direction from Fatigue to Computational Mechanics and such, so this was discontinued due to lack of time and need.
+Since then, both Python and the mentioned frameworks changed versions many times, so this is not expected to run out of the box.
+    Moreover, this tool (Uirlis) was intended to be just a tool and a way to learn more Python language.
+    Should anyone have the time and will to upgrade this, they're welcome to do so, and the author will be deeply grateful for he does not have the spare time required for the task.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by